backstage/backstage/docs/tutorials/configuring-plugin-databases.md

 With infrastructure defined as code or data (Terraform, AWS CloudFormation, etc.), you may have database credentials which lack permissions to create new databases or you do not have control over the database names.
-In these instances, you can do [connection configuration per plugin basis] (#connection-configuration-per-plugin).
+In these instances, you can set the database connection configuration on a [per plugin basis] (#connection-configuration-per-plugin).

 Backstage supports all of these use cases with the `DatabaseManager` provided by